Battle of Grozny (August 1996): Battle

-The largest pocket was located at the government offices in the center of the city, including the interior ministry building and the republican FSB headquarters.
+The largest military garrison was located at the government offices in the center of the city, including the interior ministry building and the republican FSB headquarters.
 A group of about 10 Russian journalists were trapped in a hotel near the compound.
 The pro-Russian Chechen government fled to Khankala military base, just outside the capital.
-In another part of the city, several groups of Russian troops took shelter at the Municipal Hospital 9, where they held approximately 500 civilians hostage until they were allowed to evacuate.
+In another part of the city, several garrisons of Russian troops took shelter at the Municipal Hospital 9, where they held approximately 500 civilians hostage until they were allowed to evacuate.

 A number of Chechens deemed to be collaborators were rounded up, detained, and executed.
 According to the human rights organization Memorial, reliable sources stated that the execution list for one region of Grozny comprised more than 200 names.
 Said-Magomed Kakiyev was the only survivor of a group of 30 Chechen OMON special police officers who were executed by the fighters of Dokka Umarov and Ruslan Gelayev after defenders at the mayor's office surrendered on August 6, reportedly on the promise of free passage.

 According to Gelayev, "Zavgayev had either 15 or 18 thousand 'Chechen policemen' [in all of Chechnya], but as soon as we entered Grozny in August 1996, they all scattered and went home, then they went over to the Mujahideen, except for a few dozens of those who were guilty of shedding Chechen blood."
-Within a week, the number of Chechen fighters in Grozny grew to between 6,000 and 7,000 as members of Zavgayev's forces changed sides and reinforcements were received.

 On August 7, a large armored column from the 205th "Cossack" Separate Motor Rifle Brigade arrived to assist the trapped Russian forces.
 The day before, a Chechen separatist group led by Akhmed Zakayev had captured a large supply of RPO rocket launchers by seizing Grozny's main railway station (according to the 2002 indictment by the Russian government, Zakayev's fighters killed or wounded more than 300 MVD troops at the train station); as a result, Russian tanks became much easier targets for Chechen mobile units.